RmDr/time-complexity/containers.md

 and
 [github/cpython/Objects/setobject.c](https://github.com/python/cpython/blob/master/Objects/setobject.c).

-### Realization
+### Implementation

-Set and frozenset are realized as a hashtable ([definition of PySetObject](https://github.com/python/cpython/blob/master/Include/setobject.h#L42)).
+Set and frozenset are implemented as a hashtable ([definition of PySetObject](https://github.com/python/cpython/blob/master/Include/setobject.h#L42)).
 The PySetObject data structure is shared by set and frozenset objects.

+#### About lookup
+Almost every operation with set uses lookup of the key in the hashtable.
+Lookup consists of several hash-probes.
+After each probe we inspect consecutive nearby entries ([LINEAR_PROBES](https://github.com/python/cpython/blob/master/Objects/setobject.c#L49) = 9).

 ### Time complexity